b-kashyap/Finish-Line-Forecasters-F1-Data-Driven-Foresights/README.md

 csv : Module providing classes for reading and writing CSV files<br>
 scikit-learn : Python library, providing an array of machine learning algorithms and utilities for streamlined model development, assessment, and implementation <br>

+## Feature Engineering and Exploratory Data Analysis:
+The report underwent rigorous data preparation steps, including removal of missing values, non-finish instances, outliers, and redundant data, ensuring a clean and reliable dataset.
+Analysis focused on the 2016-2023 timeframe, merging datasets for comprehensive driver insights while employing exploratory data analysis (EDA) tools like bar charts and correlation matrices.
+Visualizations highlighted dominant racing teams, key tracks, and experienced drivers, with the correlation matrix revealing valuable variable relationships.
+While correlation aids understanding, caution was emphasized regarding inferring causation.
+Overall, EDA provided rich insights for stakeholders in Formula 1, aiding strategies, predictions, and a deeper appreciation of the sport's nuances.